KrupalWarale/Free-unlimited-MultiLLM-chatbot-Puter.js/README.md

 1.  **Select a Mode**: Use the left sidebar to switch between `All-in-One Chat` (grid view) and `Single LLM Chat`.
 2.  **Send a Message**: Type your prompt in the input area at the bottom.
 Use `Shift+Enter` for a new line.
 Click "Send" or press `Ctrl+Enter` to submit.
-3.  **Upload Images**: Click the file icon in the input area to select one or more images for vision-capable models.
-4.  **Adjust Settings**: Click the settings icon in the sidebar to open the settings panel.
+3.  **Adjust Settings**: Click the settings icon in the sidebar to open the settings panel.
 Here you can:
     *   Adjust `Max Tokens` and `Temperature`.
     *   Toggle individual AI models on or off for the grid view.
-5.  **Toggle Sidebar**: On smaller screens, use the hamburger menu to expand or collapse the sidebar.
+4.  **Toggle Sidebar**: On smaller screens, use the hamburger menu to expand or collapse the sidebar.

 ## Project Structure